Sid Vicious: Legacy

-In 1986, Vicious, an American play about the life of Sid Vicious premiered in Los Angeles and was the theatre debut of actor George Clooney, who played a male prostitute drug dealer.
+In 1986, Vicious, an American play about his life premiered in Los Angeles and was the theatre debut of actor George Clooney, who played a male prostitute drug dealer.

 The acclaimed manga and anime series Nana (2000 manga; 2006 anime) by Ai Yazawa drew significant inspiration from the band both aesthetically and thematically.
 Nana features characters, fashion choices, and narrative references that echo the raw energy and rebellious spirit of the Sex Pistols, making the group a key artistic influence on the work.

 In 2006, the Sex Pistols were inducted into the Rock and Roll Hall of Fame.
 The surviving members declined to attend the ceremony.